RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

-- \newicon New preprint on arXiv: [_On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation_](https://arxiv.org/abs/2305.02535).
+- \newicon I'm attending [Sketching and Algorithm Design workshop](https://simons.berkeley.edu/workshops/sketching-algorithm-design) at the Simons Institute this October.

+- \newicon I'm organizing a minisymposium on The Matrix-Vector Complexity of Linear Algebra at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!
+Details TBD.

+- \newicon I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+May 2023

+- New preprint on arXiv: [_On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation_](https://arxiv.org/abs/2305.02535).

 March 2023